molly-cutler/molly-cutler.github.io/_pages/publications.md

 <p><b><u>Manuscripts</u></b></p>

 <p><b>Cutler, M.</b> In prep.
-A comparative sociosyntax approach to constraints on preposition variation in Philadelphia English and Scots.</p>
+What I’ll say and what you’re going to say: Children’s use of constraints on sociolinguistic variation. </p>

 <p><b>Cutler, M.</b> 2023.
 Performing Performatives: An Analysis of Role-Playing Games’ Narration, Toward an Expansion of the Semantics of English Simple Present Verb Morphology.
 Princeton, NJ: Princeton University senior thesis. <a href="https://github.com/molly-cutler/mcutler-thesis-TTRPGcorpus">[corpus database]</a></p>